mecid/mecid.github.io/_posts/2020-07-21-sidebar-navigation-in-swiftui.md

 > To learn about building navigation using *NavigationView* and *NavigationLink*, take a look at my ["Navigation in SwiftUI"](/2020/07/21/sidebar-navigation-in-swiftui/) post.

 Let's build a prototype of a mail app that uses three-column navigation.
 SwiftUI provides *NavigationView* that allows us to create a master-detail flow.
-You can put inside a *NavigationView* up to three children.
+You can put up to three children inside a *NavigationView*.
 In this case, SwiftUI will place views side-by-side.
 Let's start by declaring our data model.

 ```swift
 import SwiftUI